I woke, showered and met my Canadian friend on the patio, drinking coffee.

 I soon bade my friend goodbye, he was off to the north, I had a bus to the south.

 Gatwick, home to an airport and a small village.
-There are 2 buses a day Oxford to Heathrow and Gatwick.
+There are 2 buses a day Oxford to both Heathrow and Gatwick.

 One is very early, leaves before 8 I believe.
 My flight was mid afternoon so I didn’t want to risk anything.
 Travel over an hour pre-flight is typically not a good idea.